-139940 AP Physics 1 (YSU/EGCC College Credit Plus option) 5.0 Scale This course is an algebra-based, introductory college-level physics course that explores topics such as Newtonian mechanics (including rotational motion); work, energy, and power; mechanical waves and sound; and introductory, simple circuits.
+139940 AP Physics 1 (YSU/EGCC College Credit Plus option) 5.0 and introductory, simple circuits.
 Through inquiry-based learning, students will develop scientific critical thinking and reasoning skills.
 This course prepares students for the AP examination provided by the College Board.
 1 Credit (Grade 11 or 12) (9465 HS/9466 CCP) YSU Course Option AP Physics students will be required to take all the YSU course tests including a Lab exam in order to receive credit.
-Up to 5 credit hours can be earned upon successful completion, and YSU admission requirements must be met prior to taking this course.
+Up to 5 credit hours can be earned upon successful completion.
+YSU / EGCC admission requirements must be met prior to taking this course.